-Cyclone Fani gets severe, tourists told to leave; EC lifts poll code
+Cyclone Fani's windspeed could touch 200 kmph; Armed forces, NDRF geared up for relief, rescue ops

 New Delhi, May 01: Odisha has sounded a red alert warning for 17 districts after the Indian Meteorological Department said that the extremely severe cyclonic storm is likely to cross the state.
+Some reports suggest that Fani could be more intense than Cyclone Title which hit Odisha last year and left 60 dead.

+Cyclone 'Fani' is very likely to move northwestwards during next 12 hours and cross Odisha coast between Gopalpur and Chanbali, south of Puri around Friday afternoon, with maximum windspeed of 175-185 km/hr gusting up to 205 km/hr, the India Meteorological Department (IMD) said on Wednesday.

+The armed forces and the NDRF are geared up to handle the situation once Fani hits the coast.

 The Election Commission has lifted the model code of conduct in the coastal districts of the state to ensure that the state is prepared to face Fani.
 The Navy, the National Disaster Response Force and the Coast Guard are on high alert.